 After this time, they are put in storage and are available on request from the storeroom document collection point, in the lobby.
 It is open from Monday to Friday from 9am to 12pm and from 2pm to 6h30 and on Saturday from 9am to 5pm.

 An exception is made for journals in room G: some very popular titles exceed the 10-year age limit.
-Amongst other documents, law students will find complete sets of the Dalloz collection and the Semaine juridique (JCP) - General Edition journal in this room.
+This is the case of the Dalloz collection and the Semaine juridique (JCP) - General Edition journal.

 - Economics: Rooms B and C

 - Languages ( dictionaries and courses): Room A